nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## 4.2 Commands
-A command is the action that AgentAssist will perform, such as adding, deleting, or editing a contact.
+A command is the action that AgentAssist will perform, such as adding, deleting, or editing a client's contact.

 Here is a reference table that briefly summarizes available commands: